Skip to main content

 Calendar Interface

+The calendar interface shows the end-user's scheduled activities for a selected day.
 The label of each activity includes information about the activity, the feed to which it belongs, and its start and end times.
 Selecting an activity opens the Activity Details page.
-Long-pressing the activity opens its full label in the Details Drawer at the bottom of the screen.

-Scheduled activities appear in the calendar color-coded to indicate the feed to which they belong, such as a course timetable or an event PI.
+Scheduled activities appear in the calendar color-coded to indicate the feed to which they belong, such as a course timetable or an event product integrations.
 Events from event feeds are included in the calendar only if the end-user either registered for them or tagged them as favorites.
 Events tagged as favorites are marked with a Heart icon (Heart icon.).
 Favorites for which the end-user did not register appear in the calendar with a lighter background color than events for which they did register.

 End-users can easily open the calendar from any location in the app by selecting the Calendar button (Calendar Icon sm.png) in the menu bar at the bottom of the screen.